tzsk/otp/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/tzsk/otp.svg?style=for-the-badge&logo=laravel)](https://packagist.org/packages/tzsk/otp)

-This is tool to create OTP with an expiry for PHP without using any Database.
-This is primaryly a Laravel Package but it can be used outside of Laravel also.
+This is a tool to create OTP with an expiry for PHP without using any Database.
+This is primarily a Laravel Package but it can be used outside of Laravel also.

 ## :package: Installation